 On Mac OS, you will have to press the key combination Command + Tab, select the Finder application, go to the dock and search for the Chrome icon.
 When you find it, right-click on the icon, press “Hide,” and from this moment on, you will be able to stream in a full-screen aspect on your TV while performing other tasks on your Mac.

 Having problems with your TV dongle?
 The first thing you should do is reset the device to its factory settings, and there are two ways to do this.
 Either from the Chromecast application, where you have to select the FDR option under “Settings” or “Menu” or manually by holding down the button on your Chromecast for more than 25 seconds (until the little LED starts flashing).

 8. Use TeamViewer as a Remote Control

-If you have a computer in the other room that is connected to the same local network with your phone or tablet and Chromecast, you could use one of the mobile devices to launch a video from your computer’s Chrome browser.
+If you have a computer in the other room that is connected to the same local network as your phone or tablet and Chromecast, you could use one of the mobile devices to launch a video from your computer’s Chrome browser.
 How to do it?
-It’s very simple because there is an app, TeamViewer for Remote Control, which was especially designed to act as a remote control.
+It’s very simple because there is an app, TeamViewer for Remote Control, which was specially designed to act as a remote control.

 The first thing that you have to do is to install the app on your mobile device, either it’s an Android, iOS or Windows Phone device, and start it.
-Now, when the computer’s screen is directly transposed on your device’s display, go to Chrome and browse to the preferred video.
+Now, when the computer’s screen is directly transposed on your device’s display, go to Chrome and browse the preferred video.
 When the movie is ready, press the “Cast” button from your Chrome.
 Now you are able to exit the TeamViewer app from your mobile device and use it for other things.
-Don’t forget to turn your PC’s audio off, before starting the streaming.
+Don’t forget to turn your PC’s audio off before starting the streaming.